 Dolphinvest Global Asset Managers Barometer

 In the middle of 2019 we were convinced that “after the crisis year 2018 the asset management industry is on the upswing again.
 Since the beginning of the year our global barometer shows positive ratings which points towards a more optimistic mood in the capital market regarding the outlook for the asset management industry.
 Additionally, listed asset managers as a group have been able to outperform the broad equity market since the beginning of this year.
 We refrain from gloomy predictions.“ We continue having this view.

-Customised evaluations of our barometer universe area are available on request.
+Customised evaluations of our barometer universe are available on request.

 In case of queries, please contact